mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ```
 </a>

-With nightly Rust, you can now do this, though:
+But with nightly Rust, you can now do this:

 <a class="example" href="https://play.rust-lang.org/?gist=11b02c318ec35456b8247c3161cb341b&version=nightly">
 <div class="rust icon"></div>